 Q- Can CEA be claimed for a child for the same class twice?

 CEA doesn’t depend on the performance of the children in his/her class.
 Even in the case of failure in a particular class, CEA is still permissible.
 However, CEA is not permissible in the case if the child enrolls in the same class in another school even after passing the class or if he/she leaves in the mid-session.

 Q- Is there any age limit for reimbursement of CEA with respect to children studying nursery classes?

 There is no age limit with respect to minimum age (even play school fees) permissible for claiming CEA reimbursement for children in nursery classes.
 However, there is a maximum age limit for the same, which is stated as 20 years for normal children and 22 years for physically challenged and specially-abled children.

-If and when a Government servant dies while in service years, the children education allowance or hostel subsidy will still be admissible to his/her children in observance of other conditions for the grant provided to the spouse of the deceased official is not employed in any of the services of the Central Government, State Government, Autonomous body, PSU, Semi-government organization such as Municipality, Port Trust authority or any other organization that is either partly or fully funded by the Central or the State governments.
-In cases such as these, the CEA/Hostel Subsidy will be payable to the Children till a time when the employee should have actually received the same, with subject to the condition that other terms and conditions are fulfilled as well.
+If and when a Government servant dies while in service years, the children education allowance or hostel subsidy will still be admissible to his/her children in observance of other conditions for its grant provided the spouse of the deceased official is not employed in any of the services of the Central Government, State Government, Autonomous body, PSU, Semi-government Organization such as Municipality, Port Trust authority or any other organization that is either partly or fully funded by the Central or the State governments.
+In cases such as these, the CEA/Hostel Subsidy will be payable to the Children till a time when the employee should have actually received the same, subject to the condition that other terms and conditions are fulfilled as well.
 The payment for the case shall be made by the office in which the Government Servant in question had been working prior to his death, and this shall be regulated by the other conditions laid down under CEA Scheme.